fogre/shoppingify/backend/README.md

 Starts the server in development mode and uses the MongoDB developement database

 ### test ["path"]
-Runs a single single testfile
+Runs all tests or a single single testfile in ["path"]

-### testAll
-Runs all the tests in ./test folder

 ### initDevDB
 * Runs node initDbDefaults to developement MongoDB uri.
 * Seeds DB with default data, that can be found in ./data/defaultData
-* Takes optional npm parameter --dropDB.
-If "--dropDB=TRUE" drops the developement database before seeding.
+* Takes optional npm cli-argument --dropdb.
+If --dropDB is set it drops the developement database before seeding.

 To seed the production DB run "node initDbDefaults.js"